The Future of the Data Engineer

 Operational creep hasn’t gone away – it’s just been distributed

 Operational creep, as discussed in Maxime’s earlier article, refers to the gradual increase of responsibilities over time, and unfortunately, it’s an all-too-common reality for data engineers.
-While modern tools can help make engineers more productive, they don’t always make their lives easier or less burdensome.
+While modern tools can help make data engineers more productive, they don’t always make their lives easier or less burdensome.
 In fact, they can often introduce more work or technical debt over time.

-Still, even with the rise of more specialized roles and distributed data teams, the operational creep hasn’t gone away.
+Still, even with the rise of more specialized roles and distributed data engineering teams, the operational creep hasn’t gone away.
 Some of it has just been transferred over to other roles as technical savvy grows and more and more functions invest in data literacy.

 For instance, Maxime argues, what the analytics engineer prioritizes isn’t necessarily the same thing as a data engineer.